Constrained MPC with feed-forward SSTO

 can be written in terms of $\xi$ and $v$ as follows,

-\begin{align}\tag{4} {\underbrace{ \begin{bmatrix} C \\ -C \end{bmatrix}}_{P_x} } \xi(k+j|k) & \leq {\underbrace{ \begin{bmatrix} y_{max}\\ -y_{min} \end{bmatrix}}_{q_x} } - {\underbrace{ \begin{bmatrix} C \\ -C \end{bmatrix}}_{P_x} } x_{ss} \end{align}\begin{align}\tag{5} {\underbrace{ \begin{bmatrix} I \\ -I \end{bmatrix}}_{P_u} } v(k+j|k) & \leq {\underbrace{ \begin{bmatrix} u_{max}\\ -u_{min} \end{bmatrix}}_{q_u} } - {\underbrace{ \begin{bmatrix} I \\ -I \end{bmatrix}}_{P_u} } u_{ss} \end{align}
+\begin{align}\tag{4} {\underbrace{ \begin{bmatrix} C \\ -C \end{bmatrix}}_{P_x} } \xi(k+j|k) & \leq {\underbrace{ \begin{bmatrix} y_{max}\\ -y_{min} \end{bmatrix}}_{q_x} } - {\underbrace{ \begin{bmatrix} C \\ -C \end{bmatrix}}_{P_x} } x_{ss} \end{align}\begin{align}\tag{5} {\underbrace{ \begin{bmatrix} I \\ -I \end{bmatrix}}_{P_u} } v(k+j|k) & \leq {\underbrace{ \begin{bmatrix} u_{max}\\ -u_{min} \end{bmatrix}}_{q_u} } - {\underbrace{ \begin{bmatrix} I \\ -I \end{bmatrix}}_{P_u} } u_{ss} \end{align}and using a proper deadbeat mode-2 terminal inequality constraint to ensure a fast convergence to zero,

-\begin{align}\tag{6} & {\underbrace{ \textbf{I}_{n\times n}\otimes \begin{bmatrix} P_x\\ P_u~K_\infty \end{bmatrix} \begin{bmatrix} (A+BK_\infty)^0\\ \vdots\\ (A+BK_\infty)^{N-1} \end{bmatrix} }_{P_{x_N}} } \xi(k+N|k) \leq {\underbrace{ \textbf{1}_n \otimes \begin{bmatrix} q_x-P_x~x_{ss}\\ q_u-P_u~u_{ss} \end{bmatrix} }_{\tilde{q}_{x_N}} } \end{align}
+\begin{align}\tag{6} & {\underbrace{ \textbf{I}_{n\times n}\otimes \begin{bmatrix} P_x\\ P_u~K_\infty \end{bmatrix} \begin{bmatrix} (A+BK_\infty)^0\\ \vdots\\ (A+BK_\infty)^{N-1} \end{bmatrix} }_{P_{x_N}} } \xi(k+N|k) \leq {\underbrace{ \textbf{1}_n \otimes \begin{bmatrix} q_x-P_x~x_{ss}\\ q_u-P_u~u_{ss} \end{bmatrix} }_{\tilde{q}_{x_N}} } \end{align}where $K_\infty$ is the deadbeat mode-2 gain calculated using Linear Quadratic Regulator (LQR) method.

-Target equilibrium optimization under constraints (SSTO)
+Target equilibrium optimization under constraints (SSTO)¶

 The offset-free equilibrium points $(x_{ss},u_{ss})$ that satisfies the constraints exits if only if $x_{ss}=A x_{ss}+B u_{ss}+B_d d$ and $y_{ss}=C x_{ss}+D_d d=r$.